 An exam tells how you and your baby are responding to contractions.
 Your blood pressure, temperature, and pulse will be checked.
 A blood or urine sample may also be taken.
 A fetal monitor will be used to check your baby’s heart rate.
-Sometimes an IV (intravenous) line is started to give you medication and fluids.
+Sometimes an IV (intravenous) line is started to give you medicine and fluids.

-Moving Ahead with Labor
+Moving ahead with labor

-You may now feel contractions in your whole abdomen, instead of just the lower part (like during early labor).
+You may now feel contractions in your whole stomach instead of just the lower part (like during early labor).
 If your amniotic sac has not broken already, it may break now.
 Or, it may be broken for you.
 To help your baby descend, change position often.
 Walking or sitting in a rocking chair or recliner may help.
 You may find it hard to relax even though you are tired.
 You may also be less interested in talking than you were earlier.
 If you’re having anesthesia, you will get it now.

 If labor doesn’t progress well or a problem arises, you may need a cesarean.
-But your health care providers may take certain steps to help you avoid a cesarean:
+But your healthcare providers may take certain steps to help you avoid a cesarean:

 If fetal monitoring shows your baby isn’t getting enough oxygen, shifting your body position may help.
 You may also be given oxygen through a mask.

-Responding to Contractions
+Responding to contractions

 During contractions, try to stay relaxed.
 Tense muscles use more oxygen, eat up your body’s energy, and increase pain.
 Use the breathing and relaxation techniques you may have learned.
 And let your support person know how he or she can help.
 If you’ve had problems during a previous birth, focus on the present.
-Keep in mind that no two births are the same.
+Keep in mind that no 2 births are the same.